UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

     |- unit/                    # The home for all unit tests across the project.
     |- integration/             # The home for all integration tests across the project.

+|- source_data/                 # Holds a number of source test files which are used to populate dev environments.

 |- scripts/                     # Utlity type scripts.
-E.g. bootstrap job
+E.g. bootstrap job.

 |- manage.py                    # The main entrypoint into the Django app.
-|- Dockerfile                   # The multi-stage dockerfile for the application
+|- Dockerfile                   # The multi-stage dockerfile for the application.
+|- Dockerfile-ingestion         # The dockerfile used for the ingestion workload, which is deployed to a serverless lambda function.
+|- pyproject.toml               # The single configuration file used for all of our dev tools.

 ```

 >Note that the `metrics.api` is the primary django app to which everything is wired into.